telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForMac.md

 Configure Fiddler Classic for Mac
 =========================

 >tip Update: If you're looking for Fiddler for macOS, check out the new [Fiddler Everywhere](https://www.telerik.com/fiddler/fiddler-everywhere)!
-You can read more about it in this [blog post](https://www.telerik.com/blogs/new-release-fiddler-everywhere-3).
-[Get started with Fiddler Everywhere on macOS here...](http://docs.telerik.com/fiddler-everywhere/get-started/quickstart-macos.html)
+Check this [blog post](https://www.telerik.com/blogs/new-release-fiddler-everywhere-3) to learn more about it or directly learn how easy is to [use Fiddler Everywhere on macOS here...](http://docs.telerik.com/fiddler-everywhere/get-started/quickstart-macos.html).

 Virtualization products like VMWare Fusion or Parallels Desktop permit Fiddler to run in a virtual machine on your Mac.